cairo-book/cairo-book/src/ch04-02-references-and-snapshots.md

 of the value in the calling function using snapshots.

-Here is how you would define and use a `calculate_length` function that takes a snapshot to an array as a parameter instead of taking ownership of the underlying value.
-In this example, the `calculate_length` function returns the length of the array passed as parameter.
+Here is how you would define and use a `calculate_length` function that takes a snapshot of an array as a parameter instead of taking ownership of the underlying value.
+In this example, the `calculate_length` function returns the length of the array passed as a parameter.
 As we're passing it as a snapshot, which is an immutable view of the array, we can be sure that the `calculate_length` function will not mutate the array, and ownership of the array is kept in the main function.